Are you a disillusioned Mustachian?

 Food, utilities, fixed expenses, and discretionary spending

 You might hate me for saying this, but there should be no dilemma in these categories!
 Why?
-Well for one thing, MMM himself isn’t all that hardcore in these areas.1 Secondly, I think all of us can easily trim costs in these categories without feeling deprived.
+Well for one thing, MMM himself isn’t all that hardcore in these areas.[note]In fact, MMM thinks his food expenses are over-the-top and totally luxurious![/note] Secondly, I think all of us can easily trim costs in these categories without feeling deprived.

 If you’re new to the FI journey, give yourself some quick wins by going through these categories one by one and optimizing them.